rubyatscale/.github/profile/README.md

 This is README.md placeholder that we hope to improve over time!

-Join us in the [Ruby/Rails Modularity Slack Server](https://join.slack.com/t/rubymod/shared_invite/zt-23z6gq875-tjoDBhcjmvtSNzl7h_GcWg) to join a community of people interested in these problems!
+Join us in the [Ruby/Rails Modularity Discourse Server](https://rubyrailsmodularity.com/) to join a community of people interested in these problems!
 All are welcome.

 # Contributing